Table of Contents

 This mix will give them all of that.
 You can also supplement nutrients so if you are not using some type of soil or some type of compost then you can add some other type of fertilizer in there Generally warm castings is as a good one or there are lots of chemical fertilizers out there that folks use.

-Airflow comes from a chunky substrate making little air pockets inside the mix in order for oxygen to sit in there and then our plants can go ahead and soak up that oxygen.
+Airflow comes from a chunky substrate making little air pockets inside the mix in order for oxygen to sit in there.
+Then our plants can go ahead and soak up that oxygen.
 The roots need to breathe(respire) and if they don’t they are going to have damage done to them.
 It’s going to allow bad bacteria to grow and this is where rot comes in.
 Plants get rot when they cannot breathe properly through their root systems so good airflow is essential to a healthy root system.